-- FSK PHY based on legacy systems (also used in part by Wi-SUN Alliance)
+- FSK PHY based on legacy systems (part of which used by Wi-SUN Alliance)

 - Extension of the legacy 802.15.4 DSSS PHY

 - OFDM

 Implementations conforming to 802.15.4u standard are available from a large number of vendors, and have proven to be an effective basis for constructing large scale outdoor wireless mesh networks.
 The proven technology standard enables interoperable products and addresses global market and has been adopted in many regions and markets.